 |July 13, 2015 - July 24, 2015||2||M-F 3:15-6:05P||Open||Tara Mulder||10632|

 This is a performance-focused course.
-Throughout the two weeks we will read and act out scenes from Greek tragedies and comedies, create theatrical masks, and produce short videos using smart phones and tablets.
-We will grab Greek theater, the ancient writings of Aeschylus, Sophocles, Euripides and Aristophanes, off the page and bring them alive in real time, using common media devices to share and edit our work.
-Inspiration for our performance choices will come from viewing modern video adaptations of Greek plays and a trip to the RISD museum to examine actual archeological evidence for ancient performance.
+Throughout the two weeks, we will read and act out scenes from Greek tragedies and comedies, create theatrical masks, and produce short videos using smart phones and tablets.
+We will grab Greek theater -- the ancient writings of Aeschylus, Sophocles, Euripides, and Aristophanes -- off the page and bring them alive in real time, using common media devices to share and edit our work.
+Inspiration for our performance choices will come from viewing modern video adaptations of Greek plays and a trip to the Rhode Island School of Design (RISD) Museum to examine actual archeological evidence of ancient performance.
 We will ground our work in an exploration of the aspects of ancient Greek theater, including tragedy vs. comedy, the amphitheater, and the ancient festival context.
 However, there will be ample room for creativity and personal expression as well.
 Depending on weather, class will often be held outdoors.

 There are no prerequisites.
 All readings will be in English.
 Smart phones or tablets would be helpful, but are not necessary for participation.
 Students with a particular interest in theater performance and production are encouraged to apply.